Join Our FREE Live Webinar

 Wholesaling real estate is a type of real estate strategy whereby an individual connects homeowners with cash buyers in exchange for a fee.
 A truly successful wholesaler will sift the Multiple Listing Service (MLS), foreclosure auctions, and traditional real estate websites such as Loopnet, Zillow, and Redfin in order to find distressed properties to buy.

 Then, once you’ve found a distressed property selling below market value, you contact a cash buyer and sell them the right to your purchase agreement.
-You do this by way of a contract called an assignment contract.
+You do this by way of an Idaho real estate contract called an assignment contract.
 Once you sell the contract to another investor, you collect your fee and rinse and repeat.

 How To Wholesale Real Estate In Idaho (9 Steps)